 In accordance with the 1940 Act, with certain limited exceptions, the Company is only allowed to borrow amounts such that its asset coverage, calculated pursuant to the 1940 Act, is at least 200% after such borrowing.
-As of March 31, 2015, the Company's asset coverage was 266%.
+As of March 31, 2016, the Company's asset coverage was 255%.

-On March 27, 2014, the Company entered into an Amended and Restated Senior Secured Revolving Credit Facility (the "Credit Facility") which has an initial aggregate principal amount of up to \$405,000,000.
-The Credit Facility has a stated maturity date of March 27, 2019.
-The interest rate applicable to borrowings thereunder is generally LIBOR plus an applicable margin of 2.25%.
+On February 19, 2016, the Company entered into an Amended and Restated Senior Secured Revolving Credit Facility (the "Credit Facility") which has an initial aggregate principal amount of up to \$440,000,000 and a stated maturity date of February 19, 2021.
+The interest rate applicable to Eurocurrency borrowings thereunder is generally LIBOR plus an applicable margin of either 1.75% or 2.00% based on a pricing grid using the borrowing base as a multiple of the combined debt amount.
+The interest rate applicable to ABR borrowings thereunder is generally the prime rate in effect plus an applicable margin of either 0.75% or 1.00% based on a pricing grid using the borrowing base as a multiple of the combined debt amount.
 The Credit Facility's commitment may increase in size, under certain circumstances, up to a total of \$750,000,000.

-On March 27, 2014, the Company entered into an Amended and Restated Senior Secured Term Loan Credit Agreement (the "Term Loan") which has a principal amount of \$15,000,000.
+On February 19, 2016, the Company entered into an Amended and Restated Senior Secured Term Loan Credit Agreement (the "Term Loan") which has a principal amount of \$15,000,000.
 The Term Loan has a stated maturity date of March 27, 2019.
 The interest rate applicable to borrowings thereunder is generally LIBOR plus an applicable margin of 3.25%.